sdtaylor333/sdtaylor333.github.io/about.md

 My work explores salvation as participation in the life of the risen King.

-I hold degrees from Liberty University and Liberty Theological Seminary.
+I have a BS in Interdisciplinary Studies from Liberty University and an MA in Theological Studies from Liberty Theological Seminary.